Woozical/springboard-capstone-1/README.md

 At this stage, there is not much sensitive information being stored.
 It may be on the table of creating user accounts, so that owner and viewer keys may be easily viewed or renamed.
 In which case, emails and passwords will need to be protected, with the latter obviously being hashed.

 Stretch Goal: Allow users to import/export text with markdown to auto-populate their repo.
+Account creation and authorization, logged in users automatically have editing privileges for their repos without needing to input the repo's passphrase.